 2) They mark the seasons with fashion: a great haircut in spring, followed by a beauty treatment (fertilizer), lovely flowers in summer, curvy fruit in fall.

 3) They wear only a flattering color, olive green; which has inspired vast armies, as well as legions of earth-tone driven interior designers.
-Plus,
+Plus, those silvery leaves are really sexy in the breeze.

 4) They show their age well -- I met a 1,500 year old olive tree the other day and she didn't look a day over 350.
 Plus, they become more interesting as they age, as all women should.